Hyperting/use-combined-pagination/README.md

 ## Basic Usage

-This module is meant to be used for merge and sort multiple data sources at once, before start using this module, please read [the problem](https://github.com/chrisvxd/combine-pagination#the-problem) that this module solves.
+This module is meant to be used for merge and sort multiple data sources at once, before start using this module, please read [the problem](https://github.com/chrisvxd/combine-pagination#the-problem) that it solves.

 ```tsx
 import React, { Component } from 'react'